 More bed and breakfast than a hotel and most of the rooms share a bathroom.
 I did not realize this when I booked it, and that was my fault, it clearly stated on any site you use to reserve.
 Sharing and crapping does not go over well for us.
 Getting naked, sure but crapping – let’s pass on that one.

 The Chassahowitzka Hotel hosts a ton of regulars, and the hotel is quite intimate in this sense.
 Think sitting on a porch chatting to guests that return time and time as you inhale the distinctive smell of weed.
 I have nothing against pot at all.
 It made me laugh because this honestly reminded me of many nights out in the UK where people go for it without inhibition.

 This place is spotless and homely.
 You will have a shared run of the house.
 Just be sure to book a room that meets your needs.
 We would consider staying here again.
 But we will reserve a place that has a private bathroom.

 Conveniently located on the Homosassa River in Citrus County.
 One of the oldest landmarks in the historic town of Homosassa, Homosassa River Retreat riverside cabins are in direct view of the Homosassa River flowing out to the Gulf of Mexico and within a mile from the cold springs of the Homosassa River.
 Newly renovated, all nine riverside cabins offer a kitchen, an AC, and a Cable TV with freshly made beds in the beautiful surroundings.

 According to Craig Allmann, this is the place to stay.
-He told me that people are really friendly and the cabins are lovely.
+He told me that people are amiable and the cabins are lovely.
 It’s on the water so I might have to give this place a try!